jul0105/OnlinePasswordManager/SPECIFICATIONS.md

     - role user : read/write on owned files
     - role admin : add and delete users
 - All activities on the server are **logged**
-- Transmission between client and server are made on HTTPS
+- Transmission between client and server are made on HTTPS (Simulated)

 Bonus ? :)